Heandy27/MarvelApp/README.md

 # Marvel App

-Marvel App es una aplicación desarrollada en SwiftUI que utiliza la API REST pública de Marvel para mostrar información detallada del universo Marvel.
-Con ella, puedes explorar una lista de personajes y descubrir las series en las que han participado.
+Marvel App is an application developed in SwiftUI that uses the public Marvel REST API to display detailed information about the Marvel universe.
+With it, you can explore a list of characters and discover the series they have participated in.

 <div style="display: flex; justify-content: center; align-items: center;">
 <img src="https://i.postimg.cc/85T0MGRh/home.png" alt="home view" width="250">